Magno-12/prueba-BRM/README.md

 ### Recommendations:
 - The use of the Postman tool is recommended for endpoint testing.
 You can download Postman from https://www.postman.com/downloads/.
 - Make sure to correctly set the environment variables in the .env file, especially the MySQL online database connection string.
 You will not need to run the "node config/sync-db.js" command if you use an online database.
+- for apidoc you just need to open the index.html